dreamcatcher-tech/network/Inbox/2025-09-14 1345 cooperative faces.md

 so a well behaved face would be given a start port range and then would increment up predictably as new instances of the face were started ?

+go thru the features, and one by one enable them, and then rejig them as required.